A conference on the individual’s right to safe public places: Patterns, challenges and actions, Registration ends 7th October 2018

 - Vania Ceccato, KTH Royal Institute of Technology, Sweden-Brazil

-“Ida Johansson: Beyond the portray of a victim” A teaser of the film “EFTER IDA / LIFE AFTER IDA” will be shown the 17th October 2018 with comments by Ida’s mother and Johanna Aust, filmmaker (FlickFilm, Germany).
+“Ida Johansson: Beyond the portrait of a victim” A teaser of the film “EFTER IDA / LIFE AFTER IDA” will be shown the 17th October 2018 with comments by Ida’s mother Karin Johansson and Johanna Aust, filmmaker (FlickFilm, Germany).

 Don’t miss these events!